 Plan Your Visit To Hoghton Tower

-We regret that with the exception of assistance dogs, no dogs are allowed in the house, barn, shop, common gardens or courtyards.
+We regret that with the exception of assistance dogs, no dogs are allowed in the house, barn, gardens or courtyards.
 Dogs in the grounds must be on leads and supervised at all times.

 Photography and video for personal use are permitted in the grounds.
 No photography or video is permitted in the house.